NocturnalNebula/litstash/readMe.txt

 * Did you put quotes around URLs?
 URLs with '&'s in them require quotes.

 * Is the latest version of Python installed?

+* Are you using the latest version of litstash?

 * If you have multiple versions of Python installed on your system, use:
 > python3 litstash.py --help